emqx/emqx/apps/emqx_auth_cinfo/README.md

 Client-info (of type `cinfo`) authentication is a lightweight authentication mechanism which checks client properties and attributes against user defined rules.
 The rules make use of the Variform expression to define match conditions, and the authentication result when match is found.
-For example, to quickly fencing off clients without a username, the match condition can be `str_eq(username, '')` associated with a attributes result `deny`.
+For example, to quickly fencing off clients without a username, the match condition can be `is_empty_val(username)` associated with a attributes result `deny`.

 The new authenticator config look is like below.